Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 # CHANGELOG
 >**SNIPERS -- TEAL**
 > - Snipers are teal,
 > - Sniper rifles are teal
 > - On mouse hover shows sniper in teal
 > - Kill-feed shows sniper kills in teal
 > - Sniper shot makes custom sound
->>*U.S. Marines and Devils brigade are in teal, they share a skin with the sniper
+>>*Veteran Snipers are yellow, they share a skin with officers
 >>
->>*Spetsnaz and Shock infantry are in teal, they share a skin with the sniper
+>>*U.S. Marines, Devils brigade, Spetsnaz, Shock infantry, and Sabatours are in teal, they share a skin with snipers

 >**AT INFANTRY -- MAGENTA**
-> - AT weaponry are magenta,
+> - AT weaponry are magenta
 > - On mouse hover shows AT weaponry in magenta
 > - Kill-feed shows AT weaponry kills in magenta